Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 And it's Arsenal.

-the North London accent has become something very, very specific because it has absorbed an awful lot of influences from waves of immigration.
+the North London accent has become become something very, very specific because it has absorbed an awful lot of influences from waves of immigration.

 The guy doing the interviewing looks to me as though he may be of

 British Caribbean background, and the guy that's being interviewed looks as though he may be of Middle Eastern extraction.
+I'm guessing wildly.

-The guy in the middle looks,
+The guy in the middle is looks,

-English.
+you know, English.

-pronounced North London accent and
+pronounced North London accent.
+And

-Greeks and then
+a lot of Greeks and then

 Bangladeshis, Pakistanis, and it's become very much a soup.
+So, you're getting you're getting

-looked to me like a basic goalkeeping era.
+looked to me like a basic goalkeeping error.
+You gotta hear this.

 And I can't quite.

 I need my, I'll call my daughter.
+She can

-She understands this lingo a bit better than I do.
+she understands this lingo a bit better than I do.
+This is so funny.

 He keeps calling him blood.